marcocondrache/bd-project/docs/technical_analysis.md

 **Flow**:

-- If the product is not locked by a non-zero `locked_stock`, the user can delete the product.
 - The user must confirm the deletion.
+- **Clean locks**: for each `buyer_order` with status "created", whose creation date is older than the timeout:
+  - `deleted_at` is set to the current timestamp.
+  - For each product in the `buyer_order` cart:
+    - The `locked_stock` is decreased by the `reservation` quantity.
+- If the product is locked by a non-zero `locked_stock`, the user **cannot** delete the product.
-- _Deleted_at is set to the current timestamp._
+- `deleted_at` is set to the current timestamp.
-- _The product sequence is incremented._
+- The product sequence is incremented.
-- _The history is triggered._
+- The history is triggered.

 > The product's `product_reservation` becomes invalid